 While profile-guided optimization (PGO) has long offered performance benefits, the technique has historically struggled to achieve adoption due to complicating the compilation workflow \cite{fdocompilation}.
 PGO also introduces concerns about the accuracy of generated profiles, and the potential to harm performance should real input differ too much from the train input.

-Addressing adoption, prior work shows that use of PGO has risen significantly in recent years \cite{unveilingpgo}.
+However, prior work shows that use of PGO has risen significantly in recent years \cite{unveilingpgo}.
 This can be seen in enterprise projects such as Firefox and Chrome web browsers, the Python interpreter and the GCC compiler.
 Performance-critical server workloads have also seen renewed attention to the benefits that PGO can provide \cite{bolt}.
-This enforces the use of profiles as a reasonable approach to designing new software-hardware co-designs.
+This supports the use of profiles as a reasonable approach to designing new hardware-software co-designs.

-To test how PG-MDP generalizes, we compare which loads are labelled by profiles generated from both train and reference inputs for intspeed, shown in Figure \ref{fig:pgo}.
-'Positive' means the load is labelled and 'negative' means it is not, and so true positives are loads which are labelled in both profiles, false positives are loads only labelled in the train profile, and likewise for negatives.
+To show that PG-MDP generalizes, we compare which loads are labeled by profiles generated from both train and reference inputs for intspeed, shown in Figure \ref{fig:pgo}.
+'Positive' means the load is labeled and 'negative' means it is not, and so true positives are loads which are labeled in both profiles, false positives are loads only labeled in the train profile, and likewise for negatives.
 'Missing' means the load does not appear in the train workload.
-These results suggest that profiles generated from train inputs do generalize effectively to reference inputs, with the majority of labelled loads as either true positives (TP) or true negatives (TN).
+These results suggest that profiles generated from train inputs do generalize effectively to reference inputs, with the majority of loads as either true positives (TP) or true negatives (TN).
 Some missed potential is seen with false negatives (FN), but minimal harmful labels are introduced as false positives (FP).
-It is also important to note that in the case of load instructions which are unseen in the train inputs, these are never labelled and hence execute as normal.
+It is also important to note that in the case of load instructions which are unseen in the train inputs, these are never labeled and hence execute as normal.
 This allows PG-MDP to be more tolerant to workloads with high code coverage variation between inputs.